theKidOfArcrania/personal-website-mirror/source/_posts/utctf.md

 Wow.
 UT has it's own CTF now!
 Woot.
 Now I'm jealous, 'cause my university, UTD has not done a ctf :'( .
-Anyways, UT is a special university in my heart, as I have quite a few highschool friends down at UT right now, and I have a few (small) connections with the officers down there, tehehe!
+Anyways, UT is a special university in my heart, as I have quite a few highschool friends down at UT right now, and I have a few (small) connections with the officers down there, (and it would also be the university that I would've been at had I not chosen UTD, tehehe!)

 Honestly, the CTF was quite a blast and I had a lot of fun with the pwns.
 One of my favs was the ECHO challenge.
 (The PPC was just very annoying and I would say